Pickling Spice Recipe

 Combine.
 Mix to combine your chosen ingredients in a small bowl.

 Store in an Airtight Container.
-Store your pickling spice mix in a sealed, airtight container and keep in a cool, dark place.
+Store your pickling spice mix in a sealed, airtight container like a glass jar and keep in a cool, dark place.
+Makes about 1/2 cup.

 How Long Does Pickling Spice Last?
 Storage Information